Flashbang-Time/Shadow-MSM/README.md

 MSM hardware.**

 ![ZTE Vodafone K3765-Z](media/image4.png)

-> [!CAUTION]
-> Development is halted because the original test board was damaged when its
-> PMIC was accidentally knocked off during shield removal.
-The verified results
-> obtained before that failure are preserved below.

 Shadow-MSM currently targets the **ZTE/Vodafone K3765-Z**, built around the Qualcomm MSM6290.
 The project provides a reproducible path from the legacy